J-c0d3-4Fun/python-fun/readme.md

 - Variables that are accessible through instances are called attributes.
 - The name super comes from a convention of calling the parent class a superclass and the child class a subclass.

+The Python Standard Library
+- The Python standard library is a set of modules included with every Python installation.